-We often read articles about the skills and competencies that each professionals should have.
-It doesn’t matter in which field you are working on; nowadays, it is clearly important to have good analytical skills, being able to communicate well and navigate the politics of your organization.
+We often read articles about the skills and the competencies that each professionals should have.
+It is clearly important to have good analytical skills, being able to communicate well and navigate the politics of your organisation.

 We should consider the programming skills, not only for software development roles.
 Steve Jobs was used to say that everyone should be able to program.
 Why?
 Not because we need to be developers; we need to be able to program and writing software because it “will teach us how to think”.
 He was used to say the same thing about studying Law as different approach to reasoning.
 In other words, you should train yourself to think with a different mind-set.
 To be honest, it reminded me what my high school teacher was used to say about Latin language.
 However, I’d really like to invite all to watch Steve Jobs’ interview with Robert Cringely in 1995 … impressive accuracy in presenting scenarios that will happen 20 years later.